fakundo/jed-webpack-plugin/README.md

 defineJedIdentifier - (optional) name identifier for providing access to jed instance
 ```

-Use Poedit for creating translation files and see examples.
+Use Poedit to create translation files from your source code and see examples.